smartcontractkit/chainlink-testing-framework/grafana-alertcheck/docs/advanced.md

 Instead, `watch` records its own evidence live and the log becomes the source of truth.
 The trade-off: the gate can miss an episode shorter than a rule's poll interval, though `activeAt` still surfaces sub-interval onsets for instances still active at a poll.

 A corollary of recording fresh: there is no replay.
-Re-running a failed job is a new deploy with a new `from` and a new recording — never a re-classification of old evidence.
+Re-running a failed job is a new piece of work with a new `from` and a new recording — never a re-classification of old evidence.